bokivaol/demo/README.md

 Integration tests for Simple Filter
 -------------------------------------
-Here are one microservice and a proxy.
+Here are a microservice and a proxy projects which have to be cloned.

 Proxy: ```git clone https://github.com/bokivaol/demo.git```